elasticsearch-dump/elasticsearch-dump/README.md

                     (default : false)
 --csvHandleNestedData
                     Set to true to handle nested JSON/CSV data.
-                    NB : This is a very optioninated implementaton !
+                    NB : This is a very opinionated implementaton !
                     (default : false)
 --csvIdColumn
                     Name of the column to extract the record identifier (id) from